hatemheshmat/EscapeRoom-main/README.md

 -----

-# Student Task: The "Scene Runner" Project
+# Student Task 2: The "Scene Runner" Project

 **Project Goal:** Create a 4-scene loop.
 The player enters their name, plays through two levels by hitting objects, and sees a personalized "You Win" screen at the end.